 (b) in any other case, at least 30 micrograms per decilitre (µg/dL);

-“removal level” means a confirmed blood lead level concentration at which, under regulation 5.63, a person is to be transferred from a lead-risk job to a job which is not a lead-risk job.
+removal level means a confirmed blood lead level concentration at which, under regulation 5.63, a person is to be transferred from a lead-risk job to a job which is not a lead-risk job.

 5.54.
 Lead-risk job assessment